bennorth/pyawssfn/future-work.md

   know how to set the correct field of the correct object?
   Alternatively, always create an `else` branch at the State Machine level, consisting of a single no-op `Pass` state.

+* Validate final state machine; e.g., there should be no unexpected states with un-filled 'next state' slots.